TakeprofitTechnology/ReleaseNotes/MT5 Deposit bonus.md

 # MT5 Deposit Bonus

+## Version 26.07.01.76 (6 July, 2026)
+### Features
+* DeductBonus parameter has been added.
+When disabled, the bonus is no longer removed once the balance reaches zero, letting the trader keep trading on it; all other bonus-removal cases (withdrawal, drawdown/balance-loss limits, expiration) work as before.

 ## Version 26.03.26.42 (26 March, 2026)
 ### Changes
 * DeductOnlyFirstBonus parameter has been added for deducting the bonus which was applied with FirstDepositBonusPercentage parameter.